The Kingsway

 Neighbourhood Overview

 The community has remained remarkably stable for nearly a century.
 Families plant themselves here and stay.
 Turnover is among the lowest of any residential neighbourhood in the city, and the streetscape today looks and functions much as it did generations ago.
-There are no condominium buildings within the neighbourhood boundaries, no high-rise intrusions, and no signs that the character is changing.
-The Kingsway BIA, one of Toronto's most elegant village-scale commercial strips, provides daily amenity at an intentional, neighbourhood-serving scale: independent cafes, boutiques, restaurants, and professional services without the commercial density that would shift the residential feel.
+There are no condominium buildings within the neighbourhood core, no high-rise intrusions, and no signs that the character is changing.
+The Kingsway BIA, the village-scale commercial district along Bloor Street West around Royal York Station, provides daily amenity at a neighbourhood-serving scale: a mix of independent cafes, restaurants, boutiques, and services alongside familiar national retailers.

 Residents are overwhelmingly families who made a deliberate choice to be here: drawn by the school options, the architectural quality, the Humber River ravine access, and the particular kind of quiet that comes from a neighbourhood that has never needed to reinvent itself.
 The Kingsway is not up-and-coming.
 It arrived a long time ago, and it has stayed.